bootstrap-vue-next/bootstrap-vue-next/README.md

 # Making a new release

-Bootstrap Vue 3 uses [release-please](https://github.com/googleapis/release-please) to automate releases with the workflow.
+Bootstrap Vue 3 uses [release-please](https://github.com/googleapis/release-please) to automate releases using workflows.
 The `.github/workflows/release-please.yml` workflow will auto generate releases when using [conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 We encourage your commit message to follow conventional commit guidelines to keep commits clean and automate releases

-the workflow `.github/workflows/npm-publish.yml` will create a release and auto-publish at https://www.npmjs.com/package/bootstrap-vue-3
+The workflow `.github/workflows/npm-publish.yml` will then auto-publish at https://www.npmjs.com/package/bootstrap-vue-3

 ## Manual releases

 One could also manually create a release PR using the cli, directions [here](https://github.com/googleapis/release-please/blob/main/docs/cli.md#running-release-please-cli).
 Follow the directions for bootstrapping and creating a release and it will auto generate a PR containing the new release notes

+It will then auto-publish as stated before